-If a small practice applies to partner with another practice, they will share one (1) FTE HealthySteps Specialist who will split their time between the two (2) sites.
-Each site will be required to submit its own unique application, and if awarded, the funding as outlined in Section G will be divided evenly between both sites.
+If a small practice applies to partner with another practice, they will share one (1) full-time equivalent (FTE) HealthySteps Specialist who will split their time between the two (2) sites.
+For the purposes of this RFA, no more than two (2) part-time individuals can combine effort to meet the duties of the one (1) FTE HealthySteps Specialist position.
+Each site will be required to submit its own unique application, and if awarded, the funding as outlined in Section 1.F. will be divided evenly between both sites.
 Each practice must individually meet the eligibility requirements and attest to providing each of the program requirements.

-Partnering practices cannot be from separate independent practices and must be part of the same healthcare system2.
-Partnering practices must both submit their unique applications concurrently.
+Partnering practices cannot be from separate independent practices and must be part of the same healthcare system3 or partnering practices must participate in the same integrated provider network.
+All partnering practices must both submit their unique applications concurrently.